womenwhocode-renotahoe/writers-website/setup.md

 - Start postgress type "sudo service postgresql start" (from http://blog.thefirehoseproject.com/posts/setting-up-a-cloud9-development-environment/
 - Run project (run project button near top)
 - Copy URL to new browser window

+Notes:
+When using the command 'git commit', the message has to be in double quotes.